-You will drop off and fetch your child from Camp Highroad.
+You will drop off and fetch your child from the Freedom Center.

 Please also refrain from sending items such as electronics and medications (over the counter or prescription).
-These items are handled by our camp staff.
+These items should be handed over to camp staff on move-in day.
+(See the Packing List)

 We recommend that you send both sheets and a blanket and a sleeping bag.
 The kids will spend a couple nights in tents so the sleeping bag will be good for that, and the cabins will have AC so sheets and blankets will be good for them.
 The sleeping bag can be used as the blanket if it unzips entirely